-The telephone has always played an important role in the job search but since cell phones have changed the rules somewhat, let’s revisit how to best use your phone in the job search.
+The phone always played an important role in job search but since cell phones changed the rules, let’s revisit how to best use your phone in the job search.

 1. → Should I put my cell phone number on the resume?